Jack Harte (politician)

-John Harte (10 December 1920 – 9 March 2015) was an Irish Labour Party Senator.
+John Harte (10 December 1920 – 9 March 2015) was an Irish Labour Party Senator who served for seven terms in the Seanad.

+Harte born in Dublin in 1920.
+During World War II he served with the British Army in the second battalion of the Royal Irish Fusiliers in Malta and the Middle East.
+He published his memoirs of the Second World War, To the Limits of Endurance: One Irishman's War.
+After the war, he worked for Guinness and became a trade union official.

-A former trade union official, Harte was first elected to the 13th Seanad in the 1973 Seanad elections, on the Labour Panel.
+He was first elected to the 13th Seanad in the 1973 Seanad elections, on the Labour Panel.
 He was re-elected six times until his retirement at the 1992 elections.

-He served with the British Army in second battalion of the Royal Irish Fusiliers the in Malta and the Middle East during World War II.
-He published his memoirs of the Second World War, To the Limits of Endurance: One Irishman's War.
 In 2015, he died at the age of 94.